42 Stanford Law Review 321 (1990) (with Philip P. Frickey)

 Date of Authorship for this Version

 Eskridge, William N. Jr. and Frickey, Philip J., "Statutory Interpretation as Practical Reasoning" (1990).
 Faculty Scholarship Series.
-Paper 3829.
+3829.